DoSOCSv2/DoSOCSv2/doc/scanners.md

 [CPE(s)](https://nvd.nist.gov/cpe.cfm) associated with a package.
 It operates at the package level only, and any file-level operations are considered implementation details of Dependency-Check itself.

+As of version 0.10.0, this information is stored as a JSON object in the package comment field (SPDX 2.0 section 3.19).
+Until a field for this information is added to SPDX, or an alternative solution arises, the package comment field *will be overwritten* each time `dependency_check` runs on a package.